bendorr/lucs_af/README.md

 ```

 #### > `read_loss_from_txt.py`
-Utility for parsing and analyzing training loss from log files.
+&ensp;&ensp;&ensp;&ensp;Utility for parsing and analyzing training loss from log files.
 Extracts training and validation losses from text logs, enabling visualization of training curves and identification of optimal checkpoints.

 ---

 ### `degree_of_reshaping/`

 #### > `degree_reshaped.py`
-Primary analysis script for LUCS designs.
+&ensp;&ensp;&ensp;&ensp;Primary analysis script for LUCS designs.
 Performs structural analyses for LUCS designs' Rosetta models and predicted structures (from models like AlphaFold2/3, RoseTTAFold2, ESMFold, etc.).
 Compares LUCS designs' Rosetta models and predicted structures to reference structures (such as the starting structure used in generating the LUCS designs).

 **Analyses in degree_reshaped.py:**
 - Helix RMSD calculations, using multiple helix definitions and alignment methods (helix RMSD is defined as the RMSD between the longest common helical stretches of two topologically matched helices, keeping the central helical residues and trimming the C-terminal residue where necessary).